 Most importantly, you must recognize your symptoms before they become a problem.
 Crisis care is not an ideal form of taking care of yourself.
 Acknowledge the problem before it even becomes a crisis.
 Flu symptoms include fever, chills, body aches, headaches, runny or stuffy nose, sore throat, dry cough, tiredness, and even fatigue.
 If you think any of this could be heading toward something more sinister, take action beforehand.

-Medicine is not the key to staying healthy; living a holistic lifestyle is.
+Clearly, medicine is not the key to staying healthy; living a holistic lifestyle is.
 With so many harmful chemicals, it’s important to know what you’re putting into your body, and in return, you’ll be able to get out so much more with it.
-The 100 Year Lifestyle providers encourage you to think before you do and enjoy a healthy, happy season.
+Therefore, 100 Year Lifestyle providers encourage you to think before you do and enjoy a healthy, happy season.